Public Outreach Observing Locations

 Walter Haas Observatory at Leasburg Dam State Park

-Map to Leasburg Dam SPLeasburg Dam SP is a great local State Park along the Rio Grande River about 15 to 20 minutes north of Las Cruces on I-25 (turn West at Exit 19 and drive for about a mile before turning right/north into the park).
+Leasburg Dam SP is a great local State Park along the Rio Grande River about 15 to 20 minutes north of Las Cruces on I-25 (turn West at Exit 19 and drive for about a mile before turning right/north into the park).
 The park offers hiking, camping, boating, fishing and swimming (when the river's running), birding and quiet.
 It is far enough away from the city's light dome to provide impressive views of dark sky objects.

 The park hosts a roll-off observatory that houses a 16" Meade LX-200 telescope (graciously provided by the NMSU Astronomy Department).
 ASLC members conduct dark sky observing each month on the Saturday evening closest to the third quarter Moon.
 Observing begins at dusk and is free to the public (park entrance fees apply).
 Additional viewing opportunities are offered by the park and by the club during the year.
 Check the park calendar or the ASLC calendar for updated information.